ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ### Validation Service

 When taxon names are created or edited, Arctos checks them against various external services.
 This check is a tool, not an authority; all services have significant problems as of this writing.
 “Valid” names will occasionally be flagged as invalid, and erroneous names will occasionally pass.
 One of the services contains data from Arctos, so the check is a bit circular.
 Users remain fully responsible for the content of Arctos taxonomy.
-“Valid for Arctos” taxonomy is described in [Taxonomy](http://handbook.arctosdb.org/documentation/) in Documentation.
+“Valid for Arctos” taxonomy is described in [Taxonomy](http://handbook.arctosdb.org/documentation/taxonomy.html) in Documentation.

 ### Taxonomy Source

 There are two types of taxonomic classifications: local and webservices.
 It is generally not possible to edit webservice classifications.
 These are pulled from GlobalNames and they are automatically maintained, so edits would be lost with the next update.
 This does not preclude using those webservice classifications as the preferred source for your collection, nor from editing them via any tools or collaborating with sources such as ITIS before they are pushed to GlobalNames and then Arctos.

 Each collection chooses one source as its preferred source.
 There are three [Local Sources](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXONOMY_SOURCE) currently available:
 - Arctos is a locally-managed classification for everything but plants.
 It does contains some paleontological plant classifications.
 - Arctos Plants is a locally-managed classification for plants which are controlled by ICBN code.
-- WoRMS (via Arctos) contains automatically-maintained data from http://www.marinespecies.org, in addition to some locally-maintained data (for taxa not in WoRMS but cataloged in collections which use this classification).
-To manage or create classifications in this source, simply provide an "aphiaid" non-classification term and click the "refresh" link.
+- WoRMS (via Arctos) contains automatically-maintained data from [http://www.marinespecies.org](http://www.marinespecies.org), in addition to some locally-maintained data (for taxa not in WoRMS but cataloged in collections which use this classification).
+To manage or create classifications in this source, simply provide an "aphiaid" as non-classification metadata and click the "refresh" link.

 It is important to choose the intended collection's preferred source when creating classification data.
 Local sources are often limited to hierarchical data and managed through the [hierarchical data editor](http://handbook.arctosdb.org/how_to/How-to-Manage-Taxonomy-Hierarchically.html).